2 Different Tears

 2 Different Tears is an extended play by South Korean girl group the Wonder Girls.
 The title track was written and produced by J.Y.
 Park.
 It was simultaneously released internationally on May 15, 2010, in English, Korean and Chinese.
-It was the first release to member Hyelim who replaced former member, Sunmi, after she departed from the group in February 2010.
-The EP also contained a 2009 English version of their number one single "Nobody".
+It was the group's first release to feature member Hyelim who replaced former member Sunmi after she departed from the group in February 2010.
+The EP also contains the 2009 English version of their number one single "Nobody".

 Background and release

 "2 Different Tears" continues the retro theme of the Wonder Girls, including the 1980s inspired "Tell Me" and the 1960s, Motown-inspired "Nobody", by using a disco theme.
 The concept was created by Sohee and Yubin who describe it as a "more sophisticated and mature, modern feel."
 The music uses melodies similar to the Hustle.
 The lyrics speak about remembering a lost love.

 Stylistically, the Wonder Girls used a retro 1980s denim look to promote the song as shown on the single cover and in the accompanying music video.
 The single release also included the English versions of previous singles "So Hot and "Tell Me" and as well as remixes of the title track and "Nobody".
-After the singles' release in Korea, the Wonder Girls embarked on their North American tour.
+After the single was released in Korea, the Wonder Girls embarked on their North American tour.

-EP was released in United States for digital download via iTunes Store on May 15, 2010.
-Following day, it was released digitally worldwide and physically in South Korea.
+The EP was released in United States for digital download via iTunes Store on May 15, 2010.
+The following day, it was released digitally worldwide and physically in South Korea.
 In June 2010, it was released physically in China and in August 2010 in Philippines through MCA Music and Universal Music Group.
-It was promoted with Wonder Girls World Tour.
+An exclusive physical version of the EP was released in the United States in Justice retail stores.
+The single was promoted through the Wonder Girls World Tour.